Pupil Opportunities

 School also has various committees which children can apply to join - some are through elections (such as school council) and others are through an application process where children apply for the position - such as Eco-Council and Junior Road Safety Officers.
 These positions help the childdren shape school life and priorities and encourage commitment to initiatives and charities beyond school and in the wider community.

-This year Eco-Council will be working with Mrs Nash towards obtaining our Green Flag Award which involves different aspects of the environment in and around school and the curriculm itself.
-We will invite guest speakers to assemblies to share the wider message.
+This year Eco-Council have beene working with Mrs Nash towards obtaining our Green Flag Award which involves different aspects of the environment in and around school and the curriculm itself.
+See our progress report below!

 Junior Road Safety Officers will work with Mrs Silk towards obtaining our Gold Safe and Active Travel Award.
 This involves the whole school in various assemblies and competitions and encourages active travel where possible.
 We are excited to be taking part in the WOW project from Living Streets where children can earn badges for actively travelling to school; we will take part (as we do each year) in the Walk to School Week encouraging pupils and staff to walk at least once to school that week.